X

 A female mask who died still holding the grudge.
 There is also a mask of Skinny Man.
 It shows masochistic glee.

-It’s a mask of a tormented ghost having passive introverted expressions, seen particularly in the loose downward turned lips and lack of lower teeth.
-Appearing almost like a skeleton come to life with a haunting beauty.
+It’s a mask of a tormented ghost with passive introverted expressions, particularly in the loose, downward-turned lips and lack of lower teeth.
+Appearing almost like a skeleton, it comes to life with a haunting beauty.

 It’s used in the play Kinuta.